Automate schema migrations using DizzleORM and GitHub Actions - Manage thousands of tenants with this workflow

 6. In the Target engine drop-down menu, select PostgreSQL.

 7. Under Access to endpoint database, select Provide access information manually and enter the information outlined below.
 You can obtain the connection details from your Neon connection string, which you can find in the Connection Details widget on the Neon Dashboard.
-Your connection string will look similar to this: postgres://daniel:AbC123dEf@ep-curly-term-54009904.us-east-2.aws.neon.tech/neondb".
+Your connection string will look similar to this: postgresql://daniel:AbC123dEf@ep-curly-term-54009904.us-east-2.aws.neon.tech/neondb".

 • Server name: Specify your Neon hostname, which is this portion of your connection string: ep-curly-term-54009904.us-east-2.aws.neon.tech